mattermost/docs/source/about/licensing-and-subscription.rst

 Subscription Overview
 =====================

 Mattermost offers features through `Starter, Professional, or Enterprise subscription plans <www.mattermost.com/pricing>`__.
-Your subscription to a plan determines what features you have access to.
-When choosing a subscription, you can choose the deployment type - self-hosted or cloud, and the plan - Starter, Professional, or Enterprise.
+Your plan subscription determines what features you have access to.
+When choosing a subscription, you can choose the deployment type as self-hosted or cloud, and the plan as Starter, Professional, or Enterprise.

 Mattermost self-hosted requires a license to be applied to access features in the Professional or Enterprise plans.
 Mattermost offers a `secure self-service Customer Portal <https://customers.mattermost.com>`__ where you can easily purchase and manage your Mattermost self-hosted subscriptions.
 When you purchase a subscription, a license is generated.
 Please see :ref:`self-hosted-subscriptions` for more details.